Deep-MI/FastSurfer/doc/overview/INSTALL.md

 python3.10 -m pip install -r requirements.mac.txt
 ```

-If this step fails, you may need to edit ```requirements.mac.txt``` and adjust version number to what is available.
+If this step fails, you may need to edit ```requirements.mac.txt``` and exclude version numbers that produce conflicts or break our code.
 On newer M1 Macs, we also had issues with the h5py package, which could be solved by using brew for help (not sure this is needed any longer):

 ```sh